rockefellerpub/books/979-8-9928364-0-0/README.md

 ---

-ℹ️ **Disclaimer:** This repository is for hosting open access information related to this book.
-For any inquiries, please contact the author or the Rockefeller Publishing Co.
+ℹ️ **Disclaimer:** This repository is for hosting open-access information related to this book.
+For any inquiries, please contact [the Rockefeller Publishing Co.]([https://www.microsoft.com](https://www.rockefellerpub.com/))